SamRobinson123/Capstone_Portfolio/README.md

 # Capstone Portfolio

 This portfolio highlights the Data Science Capstone project, focusing on the application of advanced machine learning techniques to address a critical challenge in the financial sector.
+Click the link below to view the code on my personal GitHub page.

 ## [Home Credit: Project Overview](https://github.com/SamRobinson123/Capstone_Portfolio/blob/main/HomeCreditModel_Final.ipynb)
 ![Project Status](https://img.shields.io/badge/status-complete-green.svg)